San Diego, Californialemonlaw2022-09-30T00:59:00-07:00

-Trusted San Diego Lemon Law Lawyers Serving Clients in California
+Skilled San Diego Lemon Law Attorney Serving Clients in California

 When you are cheated in this manner, you have a civil claim against the vehicle manufacturer or the auto dealer – a lemon law claim against the manufacturer if your car is defective, and an auto dealer fraud claim against the auto dealership if you were defrauded.
 A legal claim, however, is little better than an I.O.U. written on a piece of notebook paper, unless you have the means to enforce your claim.